Non-political committee, YSRCP hold rally for 3 capitals | Politics

 - India

-The non-political joint action committee (JAC) and the YSRCP took out a rally named 'Visakha Ganjana' here on Saturday seeking decentralised development and trifurcation of capitals for development of Andhra Pradesh.
+The non-political joint action committee (JAC) and the YSRCP took out a rally named 'Visakha Garjana' here on Saturday seeking decentralised development and trifurcation of capitals for development of Andhra Pradesh.

 Despite heavy rain, a large number of people and party leaders took part in the rally.
 The leaders garlanded a statue of YSR.